zirkeldesign/cakephp-rest-plugin/readme.md

   [5]: http://www.slideshare.net/kevinvz/rest-presentation-2901872

-Still in testing.
 Todo:

- - Tests
- - Documentation
+ - More testing
  - The RestLog model that tracks usage should focus more on IP for rate-limiting than account info.
 This is mostly to defend against denial of server & brute force attempts
- - Cake 1.3 support
+ - Cake 1.3 support?
- V Maybe some Refactoring.
-This is pretty much the first attempt at a working plugin V XML (now only JSON is supported) - Done (thx to Jonathan Dalrymple)
+ - DONE - Maybe some Refactoring.
+This is pretty much the first attempt at a working plugin
+ - DONE (thx to Jonathan Dalrymple) - XML (now only JSON is supported)

 License: BSD-style